garrido02/CS50_AI/README.md

 ### Project 0 - Search:

   0a - Degrees - Finds the shortest path between any two actors by choosing a sequence of movies that connects them.

+  0b - Tic Tac Toe - The classic game where the player faces an opposing AI.